tarankalra1/singhscorner-blog/_posts/2021-07-29-Setting-up-SAV-growth-model.md

 On the other hand none of these inputs were specified in the idealized case.
 So biology model works without all this too.

-6.LdetritusC   - Large fraction carbon detritus concentration 7.LdetritusN
+6. LdetritusC   - Large fraction carbon detritus concentration
+7. LdetritusN
 8. NH4
 9. NO3
 10. TIC
 11. Cholorphyll
 12. Oxygen
 13.  phytoplankton
 14. Zooplankton

  For boundary condition:  only temp, salt, oxygen, and climatology is required --> In WFH NO3 was input